matlo/GIMX-MINGW-packages/README.md

 * PKGBUILD: Remove libftdi and libusb dependencies.
 Must be built without libftdi and libusb installed.

-## pdcurses

-* There was no recipie in the official msys2/MINGW-packages repository when I created this one.
-I will look at switching to the official one.

 ## libusb

 * libusb-clock-gettime.patch: disable the threaded windows\_clock\_gettime on Windows versions >= 7